How do you eat a Universe?

 It was dedicated to writing about dancing and the Dancing scene in Sydney.

-The Orble community disappeared suddenly a few years after taking all the posts without notice.
+The Orble community disappeared suddenly a few years after I started writing, taking all the posts without notice.

 One day it simply went offline.